-Section 162(m) of the Internal Revenue Code prohibits the Company from deducting annual compensation in excess of \$1 million paid to any of the Named Executive Officers, unless such compensation is performance-based and paid pursuant to criteria approved by the stockholders.
-The Committee believes that annual bonuses paid under the PIP, and pursuant to Mr. Bergman's contract, are performance-based in accordance with Section 162(m), although these arrangements have not been approved by the stockholders.
-Since the 1996 compensation paid to each of the Named Executive Officers does not exceed \$1 million, all of these payments will be tax deductible by the Company.
-The Committee will continue to consider 162(m) in making its compensation decisions so as to ensure the deductability of future compensation paid to Named Executive Officers.
+Section 162(m) of the Internal Revenue Code prohibits the Company from deducting annual compensation in excess of \$1 million paid to any of the Named

+Executive Officers, unless such compensation is performance-based and paid pursuant to criteria approved by the stockholders.
+Since the 1997 compensation paid to each of the Named Executive Officers does not exceed \$1 million, all of these payments will be tax deductible by the Company.
+The Committee will continue to consider 162(m) in making its compensation decisions so as to ensure the deductibility of future compensation paid to Named Executive Officers.